 Both sorts are profuse flowering; being related to Petunias, they resemble them in the method of flower production.
 When these plants are crowded they will bloom when only an inch and a half tall.
 They are well planted among Calendulas, in which combination they furnish an interesting contrast in colors.

 Seed of Browallia speciosa should be planted in late Summer, sowing several seeds in a pot.
-This will insure Winter bloom
+This will ensure Winter bloom